hardisj/erinsaudiocorner/content/english/loudspeakers/Klipsch_Heresy_IV.md

 * Soundstage depth is an odd bird here.
 Again, thanks to the unevenness of the response, there are bits about this speaker that have a "forward" presentation (the 1-2kHz region, notably) while others have a more "recessed" presentation (the midrange).
 This causes the soundstage depth as well as the "depth to stage" to vary depending on the frequency in a way that I would deem inaccurate.
 * Numerous times I heard a resonance in the cabinet that was quite annoying.
 I mentioned this in the objective section above but I wanted to point out that it is quite audible; notably on male voices.
 * While the majority of my demo was with the speaker placed directly on the floor, I tried these lifted off the ground, placed on a stand as well.
 I preferred the coupling of the bass to the floor when placed directly to on the floor.
 I have read others who preferred them on stands.
 To each his own.
-* As for horitozontal toe-in, the majority of my session was with the tweeter aimed directly at me.
+* As for horizontal toe-in, most of my session was with the tweeter aimed directly at me.
 However, I did find that (in some cases) I preferred the speaker toed-in about 20°.
 But, again thanks to the wild variation in horizontal response there really wasn't a "best".
 I'd recommended trying toe-in but no more than 20°.
-Once you go beyond that angle the the dip in the 2-4kHz region is more pronounced relative to the 1-2kHz region and results in a considerably more unpleasant sound.
+Once you go beyond that angle the dip in the 2-4kHz region is more pronounced relative to the 1-2kHz region and results in a considerably more unpleasant sound.
 At least to my ears.

 <br>
 <br>